-2. Attending events Children attending an event, performance, or assembly where a large group will congregate for an extended period.
-Exempt from testing.
-Limit access on campus.
-Require masking for those 2 and up; enforce social distancing.
-3. Enrolled in programs Children who routinely come to CUNY facilities to participate in a program.
-Require Weekly Testing.
-Require masking for those 2 and up.
+2. Attending events Children attending an event, Exempt from testing. performance, or assembly Limit access on campus. where a large group will Require masking for children congregate for an extended under 5 years of age who are period. not yet eligible for the vaccine.
+3. Enrolled in programs Children who routinely Require Weekly Testing. come to CUNY facilities to Require masking for children participate in a program. under 5 years of age who are not yet eligible for the vaccine.